keithsharp/cpp-experiments/README.md

 + [`cmake-find-glfw`](https://github.com/keithsharp/cpp-experiments/tree/main/cmake-find-glfw) - use CMake `find_package` and `pkg-config` to link to GLFW.
 + [`cmake-fetchcontent-glfw`](https://github.com/keithsharp/cpp-experiments/tree/main/cmake-fetchcontent-glfw) - use CMake `FetchContent` module to download, build, and link to GLFW.
 + [`boost-program-options`](https://github.com/keithsharp/cpp-experiments/tree/main/boost-program-options) - use Boost `program_options` library to parse command line arguments.
++ [`pseudo-random-numbers`](https://github.com/keithsharp/cpp-experiments/tree/main/pseudo-random-numbers) - generate pseudo random integers and floats based on a user supplied seed.

 ## Pre-requisites
 Stuff you need to make this work, mainly for macOS.
 I'm assuming you've got [HomeBrew](https://brew.sh) installed which has caused the `xcode-tools` to be installed, and hence `clang++`, `git`, and `make` to be installed.

 1. Install CMake using HomeBrew: `brew install cmake`.
 2. For the `cmake-find-glfw` example you'll need to install GLFW with HomeBrew: `brew install glfw`.
+3. For experiments using Boost you'll need to install Boost with HomeBrew: `brew install boost`.
+You'll also need to make sure the installed Boost version matches that specified in the `CMakeLists.txt` file.

 VS Code Extensions:
 1. [C/C++ for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).